When it comes to working with fear, yoga is one of my secret weapons.

 Go easy on yourself, and perhaps give this simple practice a try.

 I do most of the practice sitting cross-legged on the floor (propped up with cushions for my achy hip) but you can do it just as well sitting on a chair if that is more comfortable for you.
-If it’s possible for you to sit up tall in the chair, so that your spine is long and you are not resting your back on the back of the chair that is ideal, but if that’s not possible don’t give it another thought, simply do what is possible for you.
+If it’s possible for you to sit up tall in the chair, so that your spine is long, that is ideal, but if that’s not possible simply do what is possible for you.